 Your doctor or healthcare professional has recommended an MRI scan because it is the best way to make an accurate diagnosis of your condition.

-You may feel nervous about your scan, but we don’t want you to worry.
-Our experienced consultants and nurses are friendly and approachable, and can answer any questions that you may have.
+You may feel nervous about your MRI scan, but we don’t want you to worry.
+Our experienced consultants and nurses are friendly and approachable, and can answer any questions that you may have regarding the scan.
 We’re here to help and guide you through the diagnostic process.

 What is an MRI scan?